nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 mutable reference to strings.
 But the fact that it wasn't added until 1.43 shows just how little people use mutable references to strings.
 For good reason, right?
-Like, a mutable reference to a string is a really weird thing because-- because it's UTF-8 encoded, it's very rare that you can mutate anything in place anyway.
+Like, a mutable reference to a string is a really weird thing because— because it's UTF-8 encoded, it's very rare that you can mutate anything in place anyway.
 And so I'm glad this impl was added.
 It's sort of there for completeness.
 But it was just funny to observe that no one has needed it until now.

-Ben: I think it's kind of like, goes to show too-- I think in Steve's blog post kind of he talks about, hey, most of what is added is library types, standard library types, or standard library functions and types and not all kinds of stuff, traits.
+Ben: I think it's kind of like, goes to show too— I think in Steve's blog post kind of he talks about, hey, most of what is added is library types, standard library types, or standard library functions and types and not all kinds of stuff, traits.
 But at the same time, Rust has a strange reputation as having a small standard library.
-And so there's a kind of like discussion to be had about, like some standard libraries are broad, some are very deep, some are broad and deep and-- or, you know, could be broad or shallow, and I think Rust has a very kind of like narrow but deep standard library, is the thing, where it's like there aren't really that many "out there" modules that give you like, you know, there's no web server.
+And so there's a kind of like discussion to be had about, like some standard libraries are broad, some are very deep, some are broad and deep and— or, you know, could be broad or shallow, and I think Rust has a very kind of like narrow but deep standard library, is the thing, where it's like there aren't really that many "out there" modules that give you like, you know, there's no web server.
 There's no regex, say.
 But like the things it